fastai/course-v3/docs/terminal_tutorial.md

 Once this is done, you just have to install Ubuntu from the Windows Store and launch the app.

+Useful tip: you can't paste with Ctrl + V in this terminal, you have to use shift + right click.

 ## General explanation of the terminal

 ### What is a terminal?